robert17/iotf-rtd/docs/messaging/mqtt.rst

 message will result in the oldest message in the buffer being discarded.

 The subscription buffer can be accessed using MQTT clean session option.
-If clean session is set to true, a subscriber will start receiving messages from the buffer.
+If clean session is set to false, a subscriber will start receiving messages from the buffer.
-If it is false the buffer is reset.
+If clean session is set to true, the buffer is reset.

 .. note:: This limit applies regardless of the quality of service setting used.
     Thus it is possible that a message sent at QoS1 or QoS2 may not be delivered